iterative/dvc.org/static/docs/commands-reference/init.md

 After DVC initialization, a new directory `.dvc/` will be created with `config` and `.gitignore` files and `cache` directory.
-These files and directories are hidden from the user in general and the user does not interact with these files directly.
+These files and directories are hidden from the user generally and are not meant to be manipulated directly.

 `.dvc/cache directory` is one of the most important parts of any DVC repositories.
 The directory contains all content of data files.
 The most